-This workshop proposes participants to learn several mathematical card effects, hands-on and deck in hand.
-We will cover both, the mathematics, as well as, the performance of said effects.
-It is our aim to give participants the tools and necessary insight to execute these, in accordance to environment and context, to obtain the best reactions possible from and for the audience to whom the performance is made to stimulate thought, discussion, and, motivation.
+This workshop proposes participants to learn several mathematical card effects.
+We will cover both, the mathematics, as well as the performance of said effects.
+It is our aim to give participants the tools and insight to be able to perform this mathematical magic in accordance of their environment making obtaining the best reactions possible.